Activists attack Credit Suisse branch, Glencore CEO's postbox

-ZURICH Activists protesting against the World Economic Forum (WEF) in Davos have claimed responsibility for explosions that broke a window at a Zurich branch of Credit Suisse and blew up the postbox of the boss of commodity trader Glencore.
+ZURICH Activists protesting against the World Economic Forum (WEF) in Davos have claimed responsibility for explosions that broke a window at a Zurich branch of Credit Suisse CSGN.VX and blew up the postbox of the boss of commodity trader Glencore (GLEN.L).

 Police confirmed on Friday that attacks had been made on a Credit Suisse branch in the upmarket residential area of Hottingen and a postbox in the lakeside suburb of Rueschlikon in the early hours of Thursday morning.